CONDUCTING THE BEST PROGRAM & PROJECT ASSESSMENTS

 - Are there any existing or potential resistance points?

-The information you gather as part of your Program Assessment will be used extensively in your awareness, communications, and engagement campaigns.
+The information you gather as part of your program analysis will be used extensively in your awareness, communications, and engagement campaigns.
+This information will also be leveraged in getting you up to speed very quickly when you start planning and delivering your project-based deliverables.